boringops-hq/boringops-articles/articles/2025-10-31-boringops_vs_devops_devsecops_sre.md

 permalink: /articles/boringops-vs-devops-vs-devsecops-vs-sre/
 ---

-**A ship does not reach its destination by thrashing against the wind, but by setting a clear course and eliminating drag.**

-Modern operations spent years chasing process that eventually hardened into heavy chains of organizational friction.

-**DevOps** arrived as a movement.
-It promised faster releases, tighter collaboration, and an end to the divide between development and operations.
-Then came **DevSecOps**, folding security into the mix, and **Site Reliability Engineering (SRE)**, turning reliability into a measurable discipline.
-Each wave added more process, more roles, and more tools meant to bring order.

-Instead, they delivered a growing mountain of toil.
-Somewhere along the way, the fundamental purpose was lost.
-Compliance noise grew louder than the signal of progress.
+**A system should not need heroics to stay upright.
+It should quietly do its job and stop consuming everyone's time.**
+**We forgot that, didn't we?**

+We chased slogans, pipelines, certifications, dashboards, and so-called best practices until the work turned into a performance.
+Every movement that promised clarity ended up drowning teams in more process than the one before it.

-BoringOps is the **essential counter-movement.** It is not another framework or methodology.
-It is a return to calm, a philosophy that values **predictability over novelty**, **clarity over complexity**, and **trust over constant reinvention.**
+BoringOps is the refusal to keep playing that game.
+It is not a framework or a rebranding.
+It is a return to the only thing that actually matters: systems that behave and teams freed to get real work done.

-## DevOps: The Age of Acceleration
+## DevOps: The Age of Acceleration and Over-Acceleration

-DevOps was born from necessity, the desire to move faster than organizational bottlenecks allowed.
-It broke down silos, introduced automation, and celebrated continuous integration and delivery.
-The world learned to deploy in minutes instead of months.

-Velocity pursued for its own sake carries a cost.
-Every pipeline, every YAML tweak, every dashboard became new cognitive surface area to maintain.
-Velocity without stability creates fragility.

-Teams began chasing motion for the sake of motion, process for the sake of process, instead of meaningful improvement.
-The focus shifted to optimizing the conveyor belt rather than improving what it delivered.

-## DevSecOps: The Era of Expansion

-DevSecOps arrived with the right intention: security is everyone's responsibility.
-In principle, this was correct.
-In practice, it often meant more scanners, more alerts, more dashboards, and more gates.

-Security became another bottleneck.
-It became a parallel pipeline filled with scanners, exceptions, approvals, and dashboards that expanded surface area faster than it reduced risk.

-Execution widened accountability until it dissolved into a fog of responsibility.
-Teams juggled endless and often conflicting compliance gates while trying to ship product.
-The center of gravity moved away from the product and toward defensive paperwork.
+DevOps started with a simple idea.
+Break down the artificial wall between development and operations to make software delivery faster.
+Good idea.
+Necessary, even.

+But velocity is like sugar.
+A bit fuels you, too much makes you hyperactive.

+Teams automated everything in sight, glued together toolchains that nobody fully understood, and created pipelines so fragile that a single plugin version mismatch can disable half the company.
+We ended up measuring deploy frequency instead of whether the system was worth deploying in the first place.

+**DevOps didn't fail.
+We industrialised the hell out of it until it broke.**
+Motion replaced progress.
+The conveyor belt became the product.

+## DevSecOps: More People, More Tools, More Noise

+"Security is everyone's responsibility" sounds great until nobody can tell who is actually responsible for what.

+DevSecOps tried to solve a real problem, but most organizations responded by adding scanners, alerts, and approvals until the release process looked like airport security.
+Security teams became professional exception reviewers.
+Developers drowned in gates that slowed everything without reducing risk.

+**The outcome was not alignment.
+It was the noisy, bureaucratic minimum.**
-The goal was alignment.
+The intention was alignment.
 The outcome was noise.

-## SRE: The Science of Reliability
+## SRE: The Discipline That Became Ceremony

-SRE brought discipline to reliability.
-It introduced SLOs, error budgets, and standardized incident reviews.
-It provided language for what DevOps left qualitative.
+SRE brought structure to reliability.
+SLOs, error budgets, proper incident reviews, and real math instead of vibes.
+All good.

-But SRE eventually absorbed the same failure pattern: complexity creep.
+But the same creep set in.

-Error budgets turned into political tools.
-Incident reviews became ceremonial efforts focused on avoiding blame rather than discovering root causes.
-Teams spent more time maintaining SLO dashboards than improving the systems those dashboards described.
+Error budgets became political tools.
+On-call rotations grew into a second job.
+Retros turned into rituals where everyone avoids naming the actual failure.
+Half of the SRE workload now goes into maintaining dashboards that only describe dysfunction with higher resolution.

-The discipline created to eliminate toil often created new forms of it.
+The discipline built to eliminate toil ended up **actively manufacturing** new forms of it.

-## When Movements Lose Their Way
+## When Movements Lose the Plot

-Each of these movements began with the right ideals.
-They were created to fix broken systems and align teams around shared goals.
-As they scaled, they were consumed by measurement, ceremony, and tool-driven thinking.

-Success became "84.3% compliant" to a standard that nobody completely believed.
-Teams found themselves updating dashboards, grooming Jira boards, and performing ritual planning sessions instead of shipping meaningful work.

-These practices were meant to serve the business.
-They became ends in themselves.

-We traded operational excellence for operational theater.
-We traded strategic direction for rigid procedure.
-We began counting steps instead of securing the finish line.
+DevOps, DevSecOps, and SRE were all created to reduce friction.
+Instead, they accumulated it.

+Companies measured maturity by checklists instead of outcomes.
+They created more process to govern the existing process.
+They treated operational work like a stage play: tickets, ceremonies, dashboards, standups, grooming, triage calls, more dashboards.

+This was supposed to help teams ship better systems.
+Instead, the system became the work.

+It is operational theater pretending to be progress.

-## BoringOps: The Return to Stillness
+## BoringOps: The Return to Stillness and Sanity

-BoringOps is not opposed to DevOps, DevSecOps, or SRE.
-It inherits their wisdom and rejects the accumulated toil.
-It asks a simple question:

-**What remains when we stop chasing the next ideal, and how much capacity do we recover?**

-Every checklist, scanner, meeting, and dashboard consumes cognitive budget.
-BoringOps restores that budget.

-BoringOps values systems that do not need attention.
-A deployment pipeline that has not been touched in months is a success story.
-A team that sleeps through the night is a sign of maturity.
-Observability that rarely surprises you is a sign of real stability and a restoration of engineering capacity.
+BoringOps asks a question the industry avoided for a decade.

+**What if stability is the goal, not a lucky side effect?**

+Not stability as a KPI.
+Stability as the natural result of not creating unnecessary complexity.

+A team that sleeps through the night is successful.
+A pipeline nobody has touched in six months is successful.
+A release process that requires zero coordination is successful.

-BoringOps is not about doing less.
-It is about doing only what matters until the system becomes reliable, predictable, and invisible.
+BoringOps is not about doing less work.
+It is about eliminating the work that never should have existed.
+The dashboards, the rituals, the alignment sessions, the constant tinkering that pretends to be improvement.

 Boring is not the absence of ambition.
-It is the absence of unnecessary motion.
+It is the absence of chaos.

 ## The Quiet Revolution

-Where DevOps celebrated velocity and motion, BoringOps values stability and stillness.
+* Where DevOps chased motion, BoringOps values systems that simply do not flinch.

-Where DevSecOps expanded surface area, BoringOps reduces it.
+* Where DevSecOps expanded the attack surface, BoringOps is relentless about shrinking it.

-Where SRE quantified reliability, BoringOps lives it in practice.
+* Where SRE quantified reliability with SLOs, BoringOps just demands it.

-This is not regression.
-This is refinement.
+This is not stepping backward.
+It is growing up.

-The early excitement of DevOps was necessary to break inertia.
-The structure of SRE was necessary to measure what matters.
-But the goal was never endless reinvention.
-The goal is the quiet confidence of invisible systems that free capacity for building the business.
+The excitement of the early movements was necessary to break inertia.
+But nobody wants to live in that excitement forever.
+The end state of operational maturity is not constant reinvention.
+It is calm.

-BoringOps is the quiet revolution that begins when you stop measuring maturity and simply embody it.
+**BoringOps is the end of transformation fatigue.**
+It is what happens when we finally deliver the original promise: reliable systems, predictable days, and teams free to build the business instead of managing the elaborate ceremony around it.

 ---

-**boring (adj.)**: the state of operational systems that resist complexity and performative toil, restoring engineering capacity for real problem-solving.
+**boring (adj.)**: systems that behave; teams that sleep; operations without theater.